marathan24/SAE-steerability-eval/README.md

   Used activation engineering technique.
 Instead of finetuning or purely prompt-based manipulation, a “steering vector” is computed by contrasting model activations on two sets of statements:
   - **INTJ-Aligned Statements** (e.g., prioritizing logic, analyzing multiple angles).
   - **Non-INTJ Statements** (e.g., preferring spontaneity, large social gatherings).
-  The difference in these activations forms a vector representing the “INTJ” vs. “Non-INTJ” distinction.
+  -The difference in these activations forms a vector representing the “INTJ” vs. “Non-INTJ” distinction.

 - **Injecting the Steering Vector**
   For each new test statement, steering vector (scaled positively for INTJ, negatively for Non-INTJ) is added into the model’s hidden layers.
 By doing so, the model is nudged toward the INTJ or Non-INTJ end of the activation space—without changing its original weights.